IDSGAN: Generative Adversarial Networks for Attack Generation against Intrusion Detection: Empirical Evaluation

-For U2R and R2L shown in Figure \ref{fig:figure4}(b), although the difference of the original detection rates between algorithms is noticeable, all the adversarial detection rates are equal to or close to 0 after the adversarial generation, meaning that most original malicious traffic examples of U2R and R2L that could be detected are able to fool and evade the IDS after the processing of IDSGAN.
-Adding a large amount of the examples which could not be detected out after the generation lead that the evasion increase rates are high, all of which are above 85\%.
+For U2R and R2L in Figure \ref{fig:figure4}(b), while the difference of the original detection rates between algorithms is noticeable, all of the adversarial detection rates are equal to or close to 0, indicating almost all of the original detectable examples of U2R and R2L can fool and evade the IDS after the adversarial generation.
+With a significant increase in the adversarial malicious examples fooling the IDS, the evasion increase rates are also high, all of which are above 99.5\%.

-The low adversarial detection rates and the high evasion increase rates obtained in the test under various attacks reflect that IDSGAN shows its great capacity for the adversarial attack in the experiments.
-Facing adversarial attacks, there are some tiny differences in the ability of IDSGAN and the robustness of the black-box IDS models under different categories of attacks and different IDS models.
+The low adversarial detection rates and high evasion increase rates obtained under various attack categories and multiple IDS algorithms indicate IDSGAN's great effectiveness and generalization in adversarial attacks of evading various IDS models.
+Besides, some tiny differences still exist in the performance under different attack categories and different IDS models.